 Yes.
-Owners of nonprofit hospitals and healthcare facilities have the option to apply for a percent reduction requirement rather than a cap.
+Owners of hospitals can apply for a percent reduction requirement rather than a cap.
 If they apply by July 2021, they are required to reduce carbon emissions 15 percent below 2018 levels for 2024-2029, and 30 percent below 2018 levels for 2030-2034.

 WHAT’S THE DIFFERENCE BETWEEN “CARBON EMISSIONS” AND “ENERGY USE”?